dtatut/amf-implementation/documentation/ALE.md

 1. Since the ALE file can reference a large number of clips, it is recommended that the host product presents the issues encountered during the linkage and validation process as a log.

 2. ALE files can carry inline ASC parameters.
 When using AMF with ALEs, the inline ASC parameters should be absent to avoid confusion, or ignored if present.

+3. AMF files can have an optional aces:clipId element that is used to identify the clip that the AMF is related to.
+The aces:clipId element can carry a reference using different methods (e.g. file name, UUID, etc).
+It is strongly recommended that the clip identification method used in AMF correlates with the method used in the ALE files (e.g. file name).

+If the same AMF file is shared by multiple clips, it is recommended to avoid the use of aces:clipId or ignore it.

+A validation process can log any differences and present the results to the user of the product/tool processing the ALE+AMF files.